MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 ## The result of an AI Builder action is empty in Power Automate

-Make sure that the asynchrounous pattern is not disabled for this action.
+Make sure that the asynchronous pattern is not disabled for this action.
 If it is disabled, enable it and re-try your flow.

    > ![Flow Async Pattern Activated in a Power Automate action.](media/flow-async-pattern.png "Flow Async Pattern Activated in a Power Automate action")